brucewu16899/INWINStack/deploy-tool/README.rst

 ::

  $ bin/inwinstack --allinone

+We don't recommended you use it because network related functionality may not work.

 When setup complete, the installer will generate an packstacXXXXX.txt file under your home folder.
 By default, allinone mode will set OVS network type to **VXLAN** and set br-ex to **dhcp** mode.